ErdhyErnando/OrthosisProject/orthosis_interface/src/ijcai/README.md

 - *--name* <br />
 to pass name of the subject. **Name can not contain space (use "_" instead).** Can alos be called uusing *-nm*.

 This run time argument can be called before running the program inside CLI or inside the WebApp but not necessary.
-This program has the functions and the main to run those function using multithreading library.
+This program has the functions and three main to run those function using multithreading library.
 ```python
 #!/usr/bin/env python3